 Research that followed low-income children in Boston from birth to age 18 found that the children who were born with low levels of vitamin D had a 60 percent higher risk of elevated systolic blood pressure.
 As the children in the study aged, those with a vitamin D deficiency were twice as likely to have high systolic blood pressure between the ages of three and 18.

 Systolic blood pressure is the top number in a blood pressure reading (ex: 110/74).
 Systolic blood pressure measures the force of the blood against the arteries when the heart beats.
 The lower number, diastolic pressure, measures the force in between heartbeats.
 High systolic pressure increases the risk of heart disease even if diastolic pressure is within normal levels.

 Further research is planned to identify if there is a strong correlation between vitamin D deficiency and high blood pressure (hypertension).
 There is, however, clear research that shows that vitamin D is a critical nutrient for overall good health.

 Are Prenatal Vitamins Enough to Offset Vitamin D Deficiency?

 Pregnant women who take great care with their nutrition take prenatal vitamins.
 But not all vitamins and supplements are created alike.
 Some supplements on the market may not provide the appropriate dose of vitamin D to provide benefits to expectant mothers.
 That means even if you take a prenatal vitamin with vitamin D, you can still be deficient.

-Supplementing prenatal vitamins with vitamin D in doses of 2,000 International Units (IU) or less each day has a dramatic effect.
-Research shows it can reduce pregnancy loss, increase birth weight, and decrease the risk of high blood pressure.
+Supplementing prenatal vitamins with vitamin D in doses of 2,000 International Units (IU) or less each day has a dramatic effect in 12-16 weeks.
+Research shows it can reduce pregnancy loss, increase birth weight and decrease the risk of high blood pressure.
 This further results in:

 - 55 percent lower chance of an underweight newborn